1975–76 Spirits of St. Louis season: Legacy and aftermath

-In May 1976, due to attendance problems in St. Louis and with the ABA-NBA merger pending, the Spirits announced that they were going to move to Salt Lake City, Utah, to play as the Utah Rockies when a lease agreement for the Salt Palace was arranged.
-This followed an attempted merger of the Spirits and the Utah Stars franchise during the 1975-76 season, a merger that, had it occurred, contemplated the team leaving St. Louis for Utah.
-In another effort to be included in the ABA-NBA merger, the Silna brothers proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise, and moving the Colonels to Buffalo to replace the Buffalo Braves, who were then planning to move to Hollywood, Florida.
+In May 1976, due to attendance problems in St. Louis and with the ABA-NBA merger pending, the Spirits announced that they were going to move to Salt Lake City, Utah, to play as the Utah Rockies when a lease agreement for the Salt Palace was first arranged for them.
+This followed an attempted merger of the Spirits and the Utah Stars franchise during the 1975–76 season, a merger that, had it occurred, contemplated the team leaving St. Louis for Utah to likely be a part of the longer-lasting and more successful Stars franchise.
+In another effort to be included in the ABA-NBA merger, the Silna brothers proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise from John Y. Brown, Jr. (who had met his wits ends with the Colonels and their hopes on them joining the NBA by that point in time), and moving the Colonels to Buffalo to replace the Buffalo Braves, who were then planning to move to Hollywood, Florida.
+A third effort on the Silna brothers' end to have them join the NBA had them propose that they move the Spirits to Hartford, Connecticut (who were home to the New England Whalers WHA franchise at the time) instead, but that was also rejected due to the Boston Celtics being adamant on another franchise encroaching upon nearby territory of theirs that they promote their games under.